twitter/communitynotes/documentation/under-the-hood/timeline-tabs.md

 - Current helpfulness score (e.g. not a low helpfulness score, highly rated by initial raters, possibly nearing the threshold to earn status of "Helpful")
 - Do not have a large number of ratings (such that more ratings could change the note's status)

-Notes are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
+In this case of alerts, notifications are sent to a random selection of contributors, excluding the note author and those who have already rated the note.
 Notifications are also limited by the recipient's notification frequency setting.

-We will continue to experiment with this logic to help ensure Needs Your Help notifications feel high impact and satisfying for contributors.
+We will continue to experiment with this logic to help ensure the Needs Your Help tab, alerts and proposed note previews feel high impact and satisfying for contributors.

-### Rater similarity score for Needs Your Help

-posts on the Needs Your Help tab are sorted by a ranking score, where posts are ranked higher based on the proportion of notes on the post that are labeled Needs More Rating.
-Posts are also ranked higher if they have notes with moderately high intercept scores (>=0.25) but which don’t have at least 3 raters with a similar viewpoint as yours (measured by whether your viewpoint factor is positive or negative).
-This is a mechanism to increase the likelihood that people from diverse perspectives rate each note.